Pentagon City: Commercial

 The area includes a multi-level indoor shopping mall, the Fashion Centre at Pentagon City, also known as the Pentagon City Mall.
 On the west side of the Fashion Centre is Pentagon Row, which includes a grocery store and smaller specialty stores and restaurants in the midst of high-end apartments.
 Pentagon Row features an outdoor ice rink during the winter and a free outdoor concert series on the plaza in the summer.
 A third shopping facility, Pentagon Centre, is located to the east of the Fashion Centre across Hayes Street.

 Pentagon City also is home to the DEA, TSA, and other office buildings housing various federal government agencies and businesses.
-Given the proximity to The Pentagon, many are Defense-related businesses.
+Given the proximity to the Pentagon, many are defense-related businesses.
 The Drug Enforcement Administration Museum and Visitors Center is located nearby on Army Navy Drive.

+Amazon’s east coast headquarters dubbed the “HQ2” campus is located in Pentagon City.
+Metropolitan Park and the WAS17 “Merlin” and WAS19 “Jasper” buildings are at the heart of it.
+The Amazon “Helix” building is planned for future development in Pentagon City.

 Residential

 Within Pentagon City there are many high-rise luxury apartments and condos.
 Around the Fashion Centre Mall complex are several apartment buildings including The Metropolitan at Pentagon Row, Pentagon Row, and Park View.
 Across from the Pentagon City Mall and Costco is the four-story Southampton Condominium townhouse community.
 Also on that block are Claridge House, and Potomac Center Genesis Care; both residences for retired as well as disabled residents.

 There is an open eight phase construction site next door to Costco on Fern Street, where the new Metropolitan Park development is being constructed.
 Kettler, real-estate development and property management company, razed warehouses that were a portion of an older industrial park for the project.
-The first phase of the project, completed in late 2007, consisted of The Gramercy at Metropolitan Park high-end rental apartments.
+The first phase of the project, completed in late 2007, consisted of the Gramercy at Metropolitan Park high-end rental apartments.
 Phase two of the project was completed in late 2009 and consists of The Millennium at Metropolitan Park, a second high-end rental apartment building.
 Both phases were architecturally planned by Robert A.M.
 Stern and include ground floor retail spaces suitable for any use.
 A two-and-a-half-acre park, with commissioned art, is also being constructed at the center of the project.

 Virginia Highlands Park, located immediately south of the central retail area, provides a lush green space as well as basketball, tennis, soccer, and softball/baseball facilities.
 Adjacent to the park are the Aurora Hills branch of the Arlington Public Library system and a firehouse.
 The suburban neighborhood of Aurora Highlands, which consists primarily of single-family detached housing, extends due south of Pentagon City.